mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Nginx/index.md

 *  **Additional parameters for &lt;server&gt;**

-Add additional parameters to the <server> directive here.
+Add additional parameters to the &lt;server&gt; directive here.

 <div class="alert" role="alert">
 Note: Watch out for typos, they will otherwise prevent Nginx from starting up.